Edinburgh-Genome-Foundry/icebreaker/README.rst

-Icebreaker is an open-source software originally written at the Edinburgh Genome Foundry by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/icebreaker>`_ under the MIT licence (¢ Edinburg Genome Foundry).
+Icebreaker is an open-source software originally written at the Edinburgh Genome Foundry by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/icebreaker>`_ under the MIT licence (Copyright Edinburg Genome Foundry).
 Everyone is welcome to contribute !